 Private equity real estate or PERE funds are growing in popularity, but a drive for more transparency could create avoidable costs.
-Nicholas Pratt
+Nicholas Pratt reports.

 The word ‘hybrid’ should normally set alarm bells ringing, particularly if it is prefixed with the word ‘jazz’.
 Similarly, no one wants to see the word hybrid on a menu, as it is usually a code word for many random leftovers thrown together in a dish based on hope more than taste.